 Join us for this fun tutorial and learn how to make your very own hanging hearts.
-Perfect to display in your home; stuff with lavender with a gorgeous scent.
+Perfect to display in your home; stuff with lavender for a gorgeous scent.

-Watch our corresponding YouTube tutorial for more details: Click Here.
+Watch our corresponding YouTube tutorial for more details: DIY Lavender Hanging Hearts.

 What materials do you need?